sandeshnaroju/react-native-fullphonenumber/README.md

 # react-native-fullphonenumber
 This is code for full phone number input (with country code).
-No need to use third party Libraries.
+It depends on Popular [react-native-elements](https://react-native-elements.github.io/react-native-elements/docs/getting_started.html) project.

 ## HOW TO USE